zhangmozhi/retrofit_clwe/README.md

 This repository contains code to reproduce results from our ACL 2020 paper:

-Mozhi Zhang, Yoshinari Fujinuma, Michael J. Paul, Jordan Boyd-Graber. *Why Overfitting Isn't Always Bad: Retrofitting Cross-Lingual Word Embeddings to Dictionaries*.
+Mozhi Zhang\*, Yoshinari Fujinuma\*, Michael J. Paul, Jordan Boyd-Graber. *Why Overfitting Isn't Always Bad: Retrofitting Cross-Lingual Word Embeddings to Dictionaries*.

 If you find this repository helpful, please cite: